-If a hydropower plant bids capacity into the weekly symmetric SRL market bid^{srl} , it has to run at least at that capacity at all hours of the week in order to reduce its generation if negative energy is required by the TSO.
+If a hydropower plant bids capacity bid^{srl} into the weekly symmetric SRL market, it has to run at least at that capacity level at all hours of the week in order to be able to reduce its generation in case negative balancing energy is requested by the TSO.
 In addition, the difference between the turbine capacity and the capacity offered has to remain free to be able to increase generation if positive energy is needed to balance the system.
 If a whole cascade is bid into the balancing market, this constraint accounts for the total cascade generation and not the generation of the individual plants.

-$$g^{min} + bid^{srl} \le G_t \le g^{max} - bid^{srl} \quad \forall t$$
+$$g^{min} + bid^{srl} \le G_t \le g^{max} - bid^{srl}$$ $\forall t$

 In order to be able to deliver what was bid into the balancing market in terms of energy, water has to be reserved in the reservoir.
-In the weeks before the week for which capacity is bid into the balancing market, the storage at the end of the week has to be at least such that the plant has enough water available to run at the offered capacity level for the whole week for which balancing power was bid and at the same time is able to increase its generation by the offered capacity (i.e., $2bid^{srl}$).
-However, since the reservoir gets natural water inflows in the future i{rr}^{future} , the required storage level is corrected by that amount.
+As the actual call up in case of system deviations is unknown beforehand, we assume that the operator runs a zero risk strategy and ensures that it can always provide sufficient energy assuming the worst case that it is fully called up in each hour if bidding into the balancing market (see Schillinger et al. (2017) for an assessment of the risk-benefit trade-off when this assumption is relaxed).
+Especially in times of a low storage level, this restriction can translate into altered plant operation in the week(s) before the actual bidding into the balancing market takes place; i.e. the storage at the end of the week before the actual bidding takes place has to keep enough water such that the plant is able to run at the offered capacity level for the whole week for which balancing capacity was bid and at the same time is able to increase its generation by the offered capacity (i.e., $2 bid^{srl}$).
+As the reservoir gets natural water inflows in the future i{rr}^{future} , the required storage level is corrected by that amount.
 In case of a hydropower cascade, we assume that just the biggest storage reservoir of the cascade (rr) has to fulfil this storage constraint.

-$$S{t^{end},rr} \geq (\frac{2 \ bid^{srl}}{\eta_i}) t^{end} - i{rr}^{future} \quad \forall rr$$
+$$S{t^{end},rr} \ge \left(\frac{2 \ bid^{srl}}{\eta_i}\right) t^{end} - i{rr}^{future} \quad \forall rr$$

-In the week for which balancing power was bid into the SRL market, the storage level has to be big enough to increase the generation by the offered capacity for the remaining time of the week taking into account the future inflows of the week.
+In the week for which balancing capacity was bid into the SRL market, the storage level has to be big enough to increase the generation by the offered capacity for the remaining time of the week taking into account the future inflows of the week.